Products

 Nephrogenic Systemic Fibrosis: GBCAs increase the risk for NSF among patients with impaired elimination of the drugs.
 Avoid use of Gadoterate Meglumine Injection among these patients unless the diagnostic information is essential and not available with non-contrast MRI or other modalities.

-Gadolinium Retention: Gadolinium is retained for months or years in several organs.
+Gadolinium Retention: Gadolinium is retained for months or years in brain, bone, and other organs.
 The highest concentrations have been identified in the bone, followed by other organs (e.g. brain, skin, kidney, liver and spleen).
 While clinical consequences of gadolinium retention have not been established in patients with normal renal function, certain patients might be at higher risk.
-These include patients requiring multiple lifetime doses, pregnant and pediatric patients, and patients with inflammatory conditions Minimize repetitive GBCA imaging studies, particularly closely spaced studies when possible.
+These include patients requiring multiple lifetime doses, pregnant and pediatric patients, and patients with inflammatory conditions.
+Minimize repetitive GBCA imaging studies, particularly closely spaced studies when possible.

 Acute Kidney Injury: In patients with chronically reduced renal function, acute kidney injury requiring dialysis has occurred with the use of GBCAs.
 The risk of acute kidney injury may increase with increasing dose of the contrast agent; administer the lowest dose necessary for adequate imaging.